-The more taxed income (or lump sum) you draw, the more tax you will pay (unless still within your personal allowance for the tax year).
+The more taxed income or UFPLS you draw, the more tax you will pay (unless still within your personal allowance for the tax year).
 Please consider your marginal tax rate bands for the tax year; particularly if you are already in (or will end up moving into) higher rate tax bands.